Mitsunee/modern-diacritics/README.md

 // Trim option: on by default, disable to preserve all whitespace characters as spaces normalizeSymbols(" “Hauptstraße” ", { trim: false });
 // => ' "Hauptstraße" '

+// Force Single Space option: off by default, enable to replace consecutive whitespaces with a single whitespace normalizeSymbols(" “Hauptstraße   42” ", { forceSingleSpace: true });
+// => '"Hauptstraße 42"'

+// Replace Whitespace option: off by default, set any string to be used as replacement for whitespaces normalizeSymbols(" “Hauptstraße   42” ", { replaceWhiteSpace: "_" });
+// => '"Hauptstraße_42"'
+normalizeSymbols(" “Hauptstraße   42” ", {
+  replaceWhiteSpace: "_",
+  trim: false
+});
+// => '_"Hauptstraße_42"_'
 ```

 ### removeDiacritics